yurt-page/Kankun_KK-SP3/README.md

 ## Factory Reset
 You can clear any existing settings and recover the original factory settings.
 Press and hold an almost-invisible white button on the surface of the plug for 4 seconds.
+If the `OK_SP3` Wi-Fi network didn’t show then additionally make off/on for the socket.

 ## Connect to the device